Business | 19 min read

-Atomic design is about designing individual elements and their combinations, instead of designing entire web pages.
-This is a basic explanation of the essence of the methodology.
-If your potential app designer for hire names all 5 components of atomic design, it will be a great benefit.
+Atomic design is about designing individual elements and their combinations instead of creating entire web pages.
+This is a necessary explanation of the essence of the methodology.
+If your potential app designer for hire names all five atomic design components, it will be a great benefit.

 Can you stand for your design solutions?